p1k0pan/p1k0pan.github.io/_pages/about.md

-## News
+## 🔥 News
+- 🎉 May 2025: A paper accepted at ACL 2025 (Findings)!
-- 05/2024 A paper accepted at ACL 2024 Finding Conference
+- 🎉 May 2024: A paper accepted at ACL 2024 (Findings)!

+## 🏛️ Professional Activities
+### Academic Services
+- Conference Reviewer: ACL 25', NAACL 25', ACMMM 25'

+### Teaching Assistant
+- Lecturer for *Exercises Statistical Methods of Language Technology*, Summer 2025, University of Hamburg